Name:

 amplify/data/resource.ts

 In the application client code, let's also render the username to distinguish different users once they're logged in.
-Go to your src/App.tsx file and render the user property.
+Go to your src/App.tsx file and render the user property from the useAuthenticator hook.

 src/App.tsx